interuss/dss/deploy/infrastructure/modules/terraform-aws-dss/README.md

 4. Deploy the certificates using `./apply-certs.sh`.
 5. Run `tk apply .` to deploy the services to kubernetes.
 (This may take up to 30 min)
 6. Wait for services to initialize:
-    - On Google Cloud, the highest-latency operation is provisioning of the HTTPS certificate which generally takes 10-45 minutes.
-To track this progress:
-        - Go to the "Services & Ingress" left-side tab from the Kubernetes Engine page.
-        - Click on the https-ingress item (filter by just the cluster of interest if you have multiple clusters in your project).
-        - Under the "Ingress" section for Details, click on the link corresponding with "Load balancer".
-        - Under Frontend for Details, the Certificate column for HTTPS protocol will have an icon next to it which will change to a green checkmark when provisioning is complete.
-        - Click on the certificate link to see provisioning progress.
-        - If everything indicates OK and you still receive a cipher mismatch error message when attempting to visit /healthy, wait an additional 5 minutes before attempting to troubleshoot further.
+    - On AWS, load balancers and certificates are created by Kubernetes Operators.
+Therefore, it may take few minutes (~5min) to get the services up and running and generate the certificate.
+To track this progress, go to the following pages and check that:
+        - On the [EKS page](https://eu-west-1.console.aws.amazon.com/eks/home), the status of the kubernetes cluster should be `Active`.
+        - On the [EC2 page](https://eu-west-1.console.aws.amazon.com/ec2/home#LoadBalancers:), the load balancers (1 for the gateway, 1 per cockroach nodes) are in the state `Active`.
 7. Verify that basic services are functioning by navigating to https://your-gateway-domain.com/healthy.

 ## Clean up

-To delete all resources, run `terraform destroy`.
-Note that this operation can't be reverted and all data will be lost.
+1. Note that the following operations can't be reverted and all data will be lost.
+2. To delete all resources, run `tk destroy .` in the workspace folder.
+3. Make sure that all [load balancers](https://eu-west-1.console.aws.amazon.com/ec2/home#LoadBalancers:) and [target groups](https://eu-west-1.console.aws.amazon.com/ec2/home#TargetGroups:) have been deleted from the AWS region before next step.
+4. `terraform destroy` in your infrastructure folder.

-For Google Cloud Engine, make sure to manually clean up the persistent storage: https://console.cloud.google.com/compute/disks
+5. On the [EBS page](https://eu-west-1.console.aws.amazon.com/ec2/home#Volumes:), make sure to manually clean up the persistent storage.
+Note that the correct AWS region shall be selected.